johndezr/didactic-store/README.md

 # volare-store

-This template should help get you started developing with Vue 3 in Vite.
+This was an experimental and educational project with Vue 3 - TanstackQuery and Vitest.

 ## Recommended IDE Setup